Brittle code that crashes on missing keys

 dotsuite is a suite of composable tools for working with nested data structures like JSON, YAML, and Python dictionaries.
-What began as a single helper function evolved into a complete, mathematically grounded ecosystem—a journey in API design guided by purity, pedagogy, and the Unix philosophy.
+It started as a single helper function and grew into something with actual mathematical structure.
+That growth is the interesting part.

 It always starts with a simple problem.
-You have a nested dictionary or JSON payload, and you need to get a value buried deep inside:
+You have a nested dictionary and you need a value buried deep inside:

 # Brittle code that crashes on missing keys